bparanj/tokie/README.md

 end
 ```

-3.
+We need to install bcrypt gem to use the has_secure_password Rails builtin functionality for storing encrypted passwords in our database.
+It also provides `authenticate` method to check if the password provided by the user is correct.
+Add the gem to Gemfile.

 ```ruby
 gem 'bcrypt'
 ```

 Run bundle install.
-This installs : bcrypt 3.1.11.
+This will install bcrypt gem version 3.1.11.
+Create some sample records in seeds.rb.

-4
-Seed the db.

 ```ruby
 User.destroy_all